ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

    ![image](https://user-images.githubusercontent.com/98122529/212214891-ea322f50-2704-4676-b550-9071d41947ff.png)<br>

-3. Reboot the Steam Deck and it will automatically load Windows.<br>
+4. Reboot the Steam Deck and it will automatically load Windows.<br>
-4. Install the GPU / APU driver upgrade and reboot Windows.<br>
+5. Install the GPU / APU driver upgrade and reboot Windows.<br>
-5. After the reboot it will go back to Clover.<br>
-6. Select Windows and wait until it loads.<br>
-7. Make sure screen orientation is set to Landscape.<br>
+6. Make sure screen orientation is set to Landscape.<br>
+7. If everything looks good then shutdown the Steam Deck.<br>
+8. Press VOLDOWN + POWER and select SteamOS from the list.<br>
-8. If everything looks good, reboot and it will go back to Clover.<br>
+9. Reboot and it will go back to Clover!<br>
 </details>

 <details>
 <summary><b>Q4.
 I reinstalled Windows and now it boots directly to Windows instead of Clover!</b></summary>
-1. If you used the experimental version then just manually reboot to SteamOS and it will fix it on its own.<br>
-2. If you didn't use the experimantal version then follow the steps for the Windows install.<br>
+1. Shutdown the Steam Deck.
+While powered OFF, press VOLDOWN + POWER and select SteamOS from the list.<br>
+2. Script will automatically fix the dual boot entries!
+Reboot and it will go back to Clover!<br>
 </details>

 <details>
 <summary><b>Q5.
 Windows automatically installed updates and on reboot it goes automatically to Windows!</b></summary>
-1. Manually boot into SteamOS and it will automatically fix the dual boot entries.<br>
+1. Shutdown the Steam Deck.
+While powered OFF, press VOLDOWN + POWER and select SteamOS from the list.<br>
-2. On the next reboot it will go to Clover.<br>
+2. Script will automatically fix the dual boot entries!
+Reboot and it will go back to Clover!<br>
 </details>

 <details>
 <summary><b>Q6.
 There was a SteamOS update and it wiped all my boot entries!</b></summary>
 This happens even if not using dualboot / Clover / rEFInd.<br>
-1. Turn OFF the Steam Deck.
+1. Shutdown the Steam Deck.
 While powered OFF, press VOLUP + POWER.<br>
 2. Go to Boot from File > efi > steamos > steamcl.efi<br>
-3. Wait until SteamOS boots up and it will automatically fix the dual boot entries.<br>
-4. On the next reboot it will go to Clover.<br>
+3. Script will automatically fix the dual boot entries!
+Reboot and it will go back to Clover!<br>
 </details>

 <details>
 <summary><b>Q7.
 I hate Clover / I want to just dual boot the manual way / A better script came along and I want to uninstall your work!</b></summary>
 1. Boot into SteamOS.<br>
 2. Open a konsole terminal and run the uninstall script - <br>
    cd ~/1Clover-tools <br>